yasiruRathnayaka97/HRMSystem/README.md

 1. Clone this repository
 2. run `npm install`
+3. rename .env.sample to .env and enter your db info
-3. run `npm run nodemon` to start the server
+4. run `npm run nodemon` to start the server

 ## Functional Requirements